Troubleshoot Connection Issues¶

 - If you have a special character in your password, see Special characters in connection string password.

-Atlas sets the limit for concurrent incoming connections to a
+Atlas sets limits for concurrent incoming connections to a

 connection refused because too many open connections.